waywardphilosopher/parami/src/data/blog/SelfAndWorld/2025-09-22-self-and-world-07.md

 Last week, we looked at Marion Roach Smith's claim that there are essentially three elements to a memoir: a topic or theme, individual scenes, and the way you put these scenes together in a form.
 This week, we're going to explore this in more depth by looking at the essay _Momento Mori_ by the wonderful Bulgarian writer Dimiter Kenarov ([see the link here](https://www.thebeliever.net/memento-mori/)).

 The essay is in 12 numbered sections.
 The structuring of the essay is subtle.
 Could it have been put together in a different order?
 Perhaps.... let's see.
-But the beautiful thing about this essay is how each of those sections stands alone, jewel-like, and the author has threaded them together like a necklace.
+The beautiful thing about this essay is how each of those sections stands alone, jewel-like, and the author has threaded them together like a necklace.

 ## Extended Writing Exercise